A well-baby exam involves measurements, vaccines and an evaluation of your baby's development. Know the basics of a well-baby exam and how to prepare.

 Expect a thorough physical exam during the checkup.
 Mention any concerns you have or areas you want the doctor to check out.
 Here are the basics:

 - Head.
 The doctor will check the soft spots (fontanels) on your baby's head.
-These gaps between the skull bones are safe to touch and give your baby's brain plenty of room to grow.
+These gaps between the skull bones are safe to touch and give your baby's brain room to grow.
 The doctor will check the shape of your baby's head as well.

 - Ears.
 The doctor will check for fluid or infection in your baby's ears with an instrument called an otoscope.
 He or she might observe your baby's response to various sounds, including your voice.